Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Careers and further study

 Your Master of Educational and Developmental Psychology can lead to numerous career opportunities.
-You could be employed in a leadership role in educational contexts.
-That may be in schools, EC centres, community providers or government bodies.
+You could be employed in a leadership role in educational contexts in schools, EC centres, community providers or government bodies.

 All students must meet university entrance requirements to be admitted to the University.